aloneguid/stowage/docs/README.md

     new ClientSecretCredential(tenantId, clientId, clientSecret));
 ```

-Interactive authentication with user credentials, and managed identities are not yet supported, but watch this space.
+Managed identities are not yet supported due to low demand, but watch this space.

 #### Emulator